iovation/launchkey-python/README.md

     session = True
     #Set session to False if it's a transactional authorization and a session doesn't need to be kept.
+    #If session is not specified it will automatically default to True
     auth_request = api.authorize(username, session)